Finding a Top Financial Advisor Firm in Albuquerque, New Mexico

 This firm has three main portfolio models.
-The first is the JMA asset allocation model, designed “to provide broad equity exposure through ownership of multiple mutual funds that represent specific asset classes.”
-This model’s objective is to generate returns with lower volatility, however, it can experience significant market value fluctuations.
-Within this model, there are different asset blends; one model might have 70% domestic stocks, 10% bonds, 10% alternative investments and 10% international stocks.
-Another model might have 50% domestic stocks and 30% bonds.
+The first is the JMA asset allocation model, designed to "provide broad equity exposure through ownership of multiple mutual funds that represent specific asset classes.”
+This model’s objective is to generate returns with lower volatility; however, it can experience significant market value fluctuations.
+Within this model, there are different asset blends; for instance, one model might have 70% domestic stocks, 10% bonds, 10% alternative investments and 10% international stocks.
 Your portfolio’s blend will depend on your financial objectives.

 Another portfolio type is the JMA income model.
 This model’s objective is to provide income.
 If you have this model, your money will primarily be invested in closed end bond funds.
 Additionally, you may have investments in master limited partnership and real estate investment trusts.